MSc East Asian Development and the Global EconomyFind a programme

 |Open to international students||Yes|

-This programme aims to develop your interest in and understanding of the economic, cultural and social transformations of the East Asian region.
-In particular it explores East Asian development within the global economy, the contrasting fortunes of the region's key economies, the specific features of the business and commercial sectors in the region and the developing patterns of trade within East Asia and between East Asian nations and other regions of the world.
-Optional units offer more detailed examination of developments in the Chinese economy and the political and economic relations between Europe and East Asia.
-You can also choose from across the range of options offered within the School of Sociology, Politics and International Studies (SPAIS).
+This programme aims to develop your interest in and understanding of the economic, cultural and social transformations of the east Asian region.
+In particular it explores east Asian development within the global economy, the contrasting fortunes of the region's key economies, the specific features of the business and commercial sectors in the region and the developing patterns of trade within east Asia and between east Asian nations and other regions of the world.
+Optional units offer more detailed examination of developments in the Chinese economy and the political and economic relations between Europe and east Asia.

 Further information on funding for prospective UK, EU and international postgraduate students.